 Connoisseur”.
 It’s interesting that Miller’s creamer bear a family resemblance to Schuppe’s…and

 also, that the Schuppe cow shown here has a heavier chest than do mine.
-Robinson’s is still
+I can find absolutelky nothing about Robert Miller, but Robinson’s is still

 in business so I naturally asked them for more information, but they replied that it was too many